top of page

 Prevention

 The rising rate of colorectal cancer in younger individuals underscores the importance of early detection and prevention.
-It is essential for individuals of all ages to maintain a healthy lifestyle, eat a balanced diet with plenty of fiber, and exercise regularly.
+Individuals of all ages need to maintain a healthy lifestyle, eat a balanced diet with plenty of fiber, and exercise regularly.
 It is also crucial to get screened for colorectal cancer regularly.

 The American Cancer Society recommends that individuals with an average risk of developing colorectal cancer begin regular screenings at the age of 45.
 For those with a higher risk, such as those with a family history of the disease, screening should begin even earlier.